amulya-shanbhag/CTF-Writeup-2025/_includes/chromebook.md

-Prerequisites: Extracted the tar file and processed the chromebook image using cLeapp and Magnet Axiom Examine.

 ---
+layout: default
-title: Chromebook
+title: "Chromebook"
+date: 2024-02-26
 ---

+Prerequisites: Extracted the tar file and processed the chromebook image using cLeapp and Magnet Axiom Examine.

 1. **Feeling: Connected** - _What was the ip address of the Chromebook?_
 **Flag**: 172.19.70.25